-LifePath has been supporting elders, persons with disabilities, and their caregivers live better lives since 1974.
+LifePath has been supporting older adults, individuals with disabilities, and caregivers live better lives since 1974.
 Here are some ways you can support LifePath.

 Donors who give gifts annually are the support system for LifePath.
 We are so grateful when donors respond to an appeal letter or give at a time that is right for them in the year.
 Take a look at our menu of services - most programs could accept more funding to meet the needs of people in our community.

 Recurring giving (donating monthly or quarterly) is an option at LifePath.
 Being able to rely on recurring support helps us to plan for months and years ahead.
 You may set this up through our online giving form.
 Under the "Donation Amount" choose "I'd like to give on a regular basis.
 Please make this a recurring donation" and select the frequency at which you'd like to give.
 The amount you select in the "Donation Amount" will be the amount deducted each time.

 While every dollar counts toward providing services, we invite those donors who have more access to resources to consider supporting our programs at LifePath.
 The impact of giving to LifePath is seen and felt right here at home.

 Giving in honor of or in memory of a special person is a wonderful way to show you care.
 Our online giving form allows donors to name someone for whom they'd like to pay tribute.
 Those donating by check may simply write the tribute name in the memo line.

 For those family members who have just experienced losing a loved one and wish for memorial gifts to be given to LifePath, language that may be included in an obituary is the following:

 "Memorial gifts may be directed to LifePath, 101 Munson Street, Suite 201, Greenfield, MA 01301."

 In some cases a particular program may be important to the family or individual.
 Gifts of any kind may be directed to specific programs by noting it in the memo line or in the space provided on the online giving form.